Why Your Shampoo Should be Simpler

-The bells and whistles we’ve come to expect from shampoo—from conditioners intended to work as cleansers to the many moisturizing/shine-enhancing/frizz-fighting ingredients that get mixed into them—are not necessarily good for your hair.
+The bells and whistles we’ve come to expect from shampoo and conditioner—from conditioners intended to work as cleansers to the many moisturizing/shine-enhancing/frizz-fighting ingredients that get mixed into them—are not necessarily good for your hair.
 Earlier this year, the New York Times reported on a “naturally” branded (though not-at-all clean or nontoxic, by goop standards) cleansing shampoo that appears to have been causing significant hair loss.
 The article highlighted the lack of oversight the FDA has over the beauty industry, and the challenges customers faced in understanding what was happening to them.

 For Gail Federici, the article underscored a problem she’s been thinking about—and formulating against—for years.
 “All of a sudden, the penny dropped,” says Federici, who co-founded the brand John Freida and, more recently, Color Wow: a sulfate-free haircare line specifically for colored hair.
 (Color Wow also makes a truly incredible hair powder that camouflages roots better than anything besides actual hair-color.)